jesustorresdev/yakuake-session/README.md

 breaks the command `qdbus` in Kubuntu 13.04/13.10.
 It can be fixed installing `qt4-default` package.

+## Requirements

- * Requires `wmctrl` to change focus if yakuake is already open.
-Get it from the repo e.g. `apt install wmctrl`
+yakuake-session requires Yakuake and `wmctrl`.
+Get them from the repo e.g.
+`apt install yakuake wmctrl`.

 ## Installation